LibrePass/LibrePass-Android/README.md

 ## Features

+- Password advanced encryption
-- Password Manager
+- Password manager
-- Password and Username Generator
+- Password and username generator
-- Material You Themes
+- Material You theme
-- App is made in native Kotlin
+- Written in native Kotlin
 - Various settings options
 - And more with incoming updates!